gutucristian/gutucristian.github.io/_posts/2024-01-13-Database-Systems-Concepts-And-Design.md

 ## Lecture Notes

+Conceptual schema -> refers to meaning of data
+- Describes **structural** aspects of reality.
+For example, the table name, column names

 External schema -> refers to use of data
-- External schema here basically refers to database "view".
+- External schema here basically refers to a database "view".
 It is derived from the "conceptual schema" in the sense that we use information like the underlying table name and column names to define the view definition (i.e., the query to create the view)
 - Note a view is not an actual table, it is created in memory at run time

-Conceptual schema -> refers to meaning of data
-- Describes **structural** aspects of reality.
-For example, the table name, column names

 Internal schema -> refers to storage of data
 - Describes how the info in the conceptual schema is **physically** stored to provide the best performance (e.g., defining an index, or multiple, using a datastructure like a B+ tree which allows logarithmic time access to data which helps run queries faster)